ruggeri/tech-notes/distributed-systems/spark.md

 Obviously changes to this data structure are local only.
 It's not a means by which workers can communicate with each other.

+**Task Setup Work**

+There's a means by which to do setup work at the beginning of a task.
+Basically you're passed in an iterator of the records in this partition; you need to return an iterator.
+But you can do any needed setup work before.

+**Pipes**

+You can pipe data into a program; I believe its results are dumped to a text file.

+## Spark Cluster

+Again; there's a driver program; the main.
+It builds a logical series of steps.
+Spark does some basic optimization (pipelining maps).
+It converts the topology to a series of jobs.
+These are scheduled on executors.

+When a job is submitted via `spark-submit`, we'll ask for resources from YARN or Mesos to do the work.

+When submitting, you can choose some options:

+* Class with the main you want to run: the job.
+* A job name for UI.
+* Jars you want to be shipped to workers; files you want shipped to workers local directory.
+    * Typically you build an uber JAR to ship.
+* Memory needed for the executor.
+* You can also choose whether you want the driver to be run locally or on a cluster node.
+    * Obviously submitted to the cluster means you can close your laptop and go home.
+    * But you'll have to find another way to watch the logs.
+Sounds like this is available through the web UI.
+* You can also set `--total-executor-cores`
+    * Default is unlimited, so you probably want to set this...
+    * It will try to spread the executors across as many nodes in the cluster as possible.

+To setup the Spark Standalone cluster, you install Spark on each machine, and you write on the leader a `conf/slaves` file with a list of the hostnames of followers.
+You then run `start-all` on the leader;
+it will start up the followers.

+To submit jobs, you just `spark-submit --master spark://master-hostname:7077 TheApplicationClass`.

+**YARN**

+You submit jobs like `export HADOOP_CONF_DIR=... spark-submit --master yarn TheApplicationClass`.
+I think the main advantages is that YARN can manage more types of jobs than just Spark.

+YARN has a concept of queues, like at QC.

+YARN is pre-installed by Hadoop, so it's probably easy to get going with.

+**Mesos**

+You can use "coarse-grained" mode, where you pick how many CPUs you want; these are yours from start to finish of the job.

+Alternatively, you can use "fine-grained" mode to scale up/down the number of cores throughout the job.
+This is probably useful for jobs where the volume of data being operated on changes through the pipeline.
+Alternatively, perhaps some resources can be given to other executors if some tasks finish early.

+My understanding is this is particularly useful for a Spark Streaming job where the job is never done, and load may vary over time.

+**ZooKeeper**

+Looks like you can use ZooKeeper with YARN/Mesos to increase availability of the leader node.

+**EC2**

+Spark comes with scripts to make this as easy as possible.